The Sketch Show: Canada

 A Quebec version ran between 2004 and 2006 on the channel TVA.
 Most sketches in this version are translations or adaptations of British and Australian sketches with little original material.
 The main cast consisted of Emmanuel Bilodeau, Réal Bossé, Édith Cochrane, Catherine De Sève and Sylvain Marcel.

 Germany

 A German version called Die Sketch Show has been on the air since 2003.
 It was produced by Brainpool for the TV channel ProSieben.
 Mack states in his autobiography that the show also utilised sketches that were written by the UK team but never recorded.

 Greece

 A sketch show called Skertsakia (Σκερτσάκια, a play on Sketch and Scherzo) was broadcast during the 2006-2007 season, incorporated scripts from both seasons of the Sketch Show along with sketches from the Spanish comedy show Splunge!

-It was wildly popular with young demographics and produced 30 episodes and a Christmas special.
+It was popular with young demographics and produced 30 episodes and a Christmas special.
 It was produced by TFG Lt. for ANT1.